chadsansing/airlock-campaign/gm-resources/session-planning/session-7.md

 - The Systems Cell needs to be convinced of a plan that does not throw the system into Chaos and allows it to plan for the gradual release of new information over time as it sees fit; they can reckon with the military threat Shut poses, but not the existential one.
 - The Systems Cell need to be convinced to put the PCs and their robot in charge of the defense of Cantor.

-Each agenda here is a 20-pointer at Pressure 3 for the first 2 and pressure 2 for the second 2.
+The first 2 agendas are 20-pointers at Pressure 3, and the second 2 are 15-pointers at Pressure 2.
 This shift represents the Systems Cell calming down while the PCs get out from under the threat of imprisonment or death.

 Rin will volunteer the following when it comes time to plan: